volutionfit/FullStackTest/README.md

 For creating and editing users you can either open a modal within the same page, or direct the user to a new page, your choice.

 For deleting a user, there must be a modal that will pop out to confirm they want to perform this action.
+The User model should use Soft Deleting.

 You should be able to sort the table by Name and Age by clicking the appropriate table header.